;

 Hip joint stability and positioning

-• Close-Packed Position: The hip joint achieves its highest stability when close-packed, characterized by the hip being fully extended, adducted, and internally rotated.
+• Close-Packed Position: The hip joint achieves its highest stability when close-packed, characterized by the hip being fully extended, abduction, and internally rotated.
 In this state, the hip ligaments are taut, and the joint’s bony anatomy aligns to provide maximal stability, securely holding the femoral head within the acetabulum.
 This positioning creates tension in the ligaments and is crucial for weight-bearing activities like standing upright.
 This position also limits excessive movement, protecting the joint from dislocations and injuries.

 • Open-Packed Position: The open-packed position occurs during hip flexion, abduction, and external rotation.
 This position, known as the “hook-lying” position, relaxes the hip ligaments, reducing the compressive forces on the joint and increasing the joint capsule’s laxity.
 However, while offering improved flexibility, the open-packed position sacrifices some joint stability due to the loose ligamentous and capsular structures.